 Construct Reusable Homemade Baby Wipes

-Edited by Rich, Reema, Eulalee, Eng and 1 other
+Edited by Rich, Reema, Eulalee, Eng and 3 others

-- 1Cloth (old rags, receiving blankets, any soft and durable flannel, terry, or fleece is fine).Advertisement
+- 1Natural fibres are best - like cotton.Cloth (old rags, receiving blankets, any soft and durable flannel, terry, or fleece is fine).Advertisement

 - 3Sewing machine.

 - 4Universal needle.

 - 8Baby wash.

 - 11Optional; Organic essential oil.